PrithvirajSawant/Angular/README.md

-## I have placed README.md files in the each Assignment folders for easy navigation.
+## I have placed README.md files in each Assignment folders for easy navigation.